 After the successful completion of the first semester of graduate study, and upon notification by the area training director, the student should select a M.A. faculty adviser.
 The adviser can be any assistant, associate or full professor in the department who is a member of the Graduate Faculty.
 The faculty adviser will help plan the student's M.A. program and prepare the M-1: Program of Study for the Master's Degree.
-This form should be submitted to the Graduate Student Services office by the end of the second semester after entering the program and must be submitted no later than the semester preceding the semester in which the student expects to receive the degree.
+This form should be submitted to the DGS by the end of the second semester after entering the program.
 The M-1 should be completed with great care and should list only those credit hours required for the M.A. degree.